jordansoans2002/jordansoans2002/README.md

 - 👋 Hi, I’m @jordansoans2002
 - 👀 I’m interested in learning languages and industry applicable skills
 - 🌱 I’m currently learning javascript, html and css
+      I have a passion for app development in java
 - 💞️ I’m looking to collaborate on any projects that require basic knowledge of java, c++, html, css, javascript

 <!---